JohnWeisz/TypedJSON/readme.md

 Typed JSON parsing and serializing for TypeScript that preserves type information, using [decorators](https://github.com/Microsoft/TypeScript-Handbook/blob/master/pages/Decorators.md).
 Parse JSON into actual class instances.

- > **Note:** Recommended (but not required) to be used with [ReflectDecorators](https://github.com/rbuckton/ReflectDecorators), a prototype for an ES7 Reflection API for Decorator Metadata.
-Without [ReflectDecorators](https://github.com/rbuckton/ReflectDecorators), property types will have to be specified manually.
+ > **Note:** Recommended (but not required) to be used with [ReflectDecorators](https://github.com/rbuckton/ReflectDecorators), a prototype for an ES7 Reflection API for Decorator Metadata (without [ReflectDecorators](https://github.com/rbuckton/ReflectDecorators), property types will have to be specified manually).

 ## Install & Use